canonical/opensearch-operator/docs/how-to/integrate-with-an-application.md

 ---

 (how-to-integrate-with-an-application)=
-# How to integrate OpenSearch with an application
+# How to integrate with an application

-[Integrations](https://juju.is/docs/juju/relation) (formerly "relations") are connections between two applications with compatible endpoints.
-These connections simplify creating and managing users, passwords, and other shared data.

-This guide will walk you through integrating your charm with OpenSearch via the `opensearch_client` interface or the `data-integrator` charm.
+This guide shows how to connect applications to Charmed OpenSearch, either through a Juju charm integration or via the `data-integrator` charm for non-Juju applications.

-## Integrate a different charm with OpenSearch
+## Integrate a Juju charm with OpenSearch

-The Charmed OpenSearch provides the `opensearch_client` interface to allow other charms to connect to it.
-This interface manages users, passwords, and other shared data.
+If you are developing a charm that needs to connect to OpenSearch, use the `opensearch_client` interface.

-### Add the `opensearch_client` interface to your charm
+### Define the interface

-To integrate your client application you must define the `opensearch_client` interface in your charm's `metadata.yaml` file.
+In your charm's `metadata.yaml`:

 ```yaml
 requires: